Welcome

 Anica, a white woman with curly dark blonde hair, sits on a golden stool with her legs crossed.
 She wears a purple pink knee long dress with no sleeve.
 She also wears high healed navy Converse shoes with white shoe laces.
 Next to her is her labradorite curly coated retriever cross guide dog wearing her high vis yellow harness.
 Anica has her arms crossed over her knees.
 Her fingernails are painted pink.

 My research, teaching, and public engagement sit at the intersection of disability, inclusion, and institutional change.
-I focus on how lived experience and disability knowledge can inform better research practices, more inclusive leadership, and more effective organisations.
+I’m interested in how lived experience and disability knowledge can make research, leadership and organisations genuinely better — not just more compliant.

 Impact & Engagement

 My work spans academic research, public scholarship, and collaborative projects across sectors.
-I am committed to producing work that is rigorous, accessible, and that leads to real-world impact.
+I’m committed to producing work that is rigorous, accessible, and that leads to real-world change.

 • Academic publications and reports